JeffDeCola/my-cheat-sheets/software/operations/continuous-integration-continuous-deployment/concourse-cheat-sheet/README.md

   * Sets up inputs/outputs into task container
 * `task.sh` does the task

-`IMPORTANT - THE JOBS ARE COMPLETELY IDENPENDENT OF EACH OTHER`
+`IMPORTANT - THE JOBS ARE COMPLETELY INDEPENDENT OF EACH OTHER`

 If you want to store 'state', use a resource to send it offsite.